totalspectrum/spin2cpp/doc/basic.md

 #### Interoperation with C

 C files may be used as classes, but there are some restrictions.
 BASIC and Spin are both case insensitive languages, which means that the BASIC symbols `AVariable`, `avariable`, and `AVARIABLE` are all the same, and all are translated internally to `avariable`.
 In C the case of identifiers matters.
-This makes accessing C symbols from BASIC somewhat tricky.
-Only C symbols that are all lower case may be accessed from BASIC.
+This makes accessing C symbols from BASIC somewhat tricky: one must exactly match the case of the C identifier in order to access it.

 ### CHAIN